bosonprotocol/boson-protocol-contracts/docs/limit-estimation.md

 Config file is placed in `scripts/config/limit-estimation.js`.
 It has the following fields:
 - `blockGasLimit`: block gas limit against which you want to make the estimate
 - `safeGasLimitPercent`: percent of total gas block limit that you consider safe for a transaction to actually be included in the block.
 For example if `blockGasLimit` is `30M` and you don't want your transaction to exceed `15M`, set `safeGasLimitPercent` to `50`.
 - `maxArrayLength`: maximum length of the array used during the estimation.
-This value is typically smaller than actual limits calcualted at the end.
+This value is typically smaller than actual limits calculated at the end.
 Increasing this value makes estimation more precise, however it also takes more time.
-Improvment in the estimate is increasing slower than run time, so setting this to `100` should be more than enough.
-If you want to speed up the proces, setting this to `10` will still give you very good results.
+Improvement in the estimate is increasing slower than run time, so setting this to `100` should be more than enough.
+If you want to speed up the process, setting this to `10` will still give you very good results.
 - `limits`: list of limits you want to estimate.
 Each limit is an object with fields:
   - `name`: name of the limit
   - `methods`: object of pairs `"methodName":"handlerName"` where `methodName` is the name of the external function that uses the limit and `handlerName` is the name of the handler where this function is implemented.
 Example for limit `maxOffersPerGroup`: